Clarksville Gas and Water Department plans Millswood Drive water outage - Clarksville Online - Clarksville News, Sports, Events and Information

-Clarksville, TN – The Clarksville Gas and Water Department (CGT) has planned a water outage on Tuesday, January 10th at 9:00am on Millswood Drive for fire hydrant replacement.
+Clarksville, TN – The Clarksville Gas and Water Department (CGW) has planned a water outage on Tuesday, January 17th, 2023 at 9:00am on Millswood Drive for fire hydrant replacement.

 Low water pressure may also affect the vicinity during the work.